wonma/100-days-of-code/log.md

 **Thoughts**
 Right now, all these concepts are understandable at the concept level, but not at a practical level.
 I should experiment more with my own mini projects.

+---

+### Day 46: December 1, Thursday

+**Today's Progress**
+- Coded RadioGroup and RadioOption components using React.cloneElement and React.Children.map APIs.
+- Learned how to concisely passing props using spread operator and what to be careful of.

+**Thoughts**
+When I first saw the RadioGroup exercise prompt, the first idea that hit me was, 'How would I even come up with the idea that I can utilize these APIs for this type of case?'
+I felt a bit intimidated and worried.
+However, the positive me is cheering me up!
+"It will all come with hundreds of code practices!
+All you can do is just keep going or giving it up.
+Choose one!"
+Well, then, I'll choose to continue!

 <!--